You know how when you are on an air plane they tell you to put your oxygen mask on first?

-The natural response is to put all your energy and resources toward helping your teen with their substance abuse.
+The natural response is to put all your energy and resources toward helping your teen with their substance use.

-Their substance abuse will take you down with it if you don’t get help for yourself.
+Their substance use will take you down with it if you don’t get help for yourself.

 It is a more formidable opponent than any parent is prepared for.

 The best way to help your teen is to help yourself as well.